dconnet/AgilityBook/AgilityBook/Readme.txt

 Boost: http://www.boost.org.
 - Boost is no longer required when using VC9+SP1 (or VC9FeaturePack).
 Note, the included project files now assume the Service Pack is installed with VS2008.
-ARB has been built and tested using Boost version 1.55.0.
+ARB has been built and tested using Boost version 1.56.0.
 There is no need to actually build the Boost libraries.
 (Currently, only the smart_ptr, weak_ptr and make_shared templates are used.)
 [Minimum Boost version supported (for TR1): 1.38.0] When the library is unpacked, it should be located according to the map above.
-The default directory when unpacked is boost_1_55_0 (of course, this will vary based on boost version).
+The default directory when unpacked is boost_1_56_0 (of course, this will vary based on boost version).
 Set BOOST_ROOT to point to this directory.
 The projects use this environment variable.

 --------------------

-Windows Installer XML toolset: http://wixtoolset.org/ Currently using Version 3.5.2519.0 (as of ARB v2.2.6).
+Windows Installer XML toolset: http://wixtoolset.org/ Currently using Version 3.9.1006.0 (as of ARB v2.4.5).
 - Install votive [optional]
 - (1), run WiX installer.
 That will set the environment variable WIX.
   (GenMSI.py looks for "WIX" and appends "\bin")
 - Or (2) Unzip binaries.zip into "C:\Tools\wix3"
-  (GenMSI.py assumes WiX is installed here, unless WIX env var is set) [I actually have c:\wix\wix<version>\ so I can test multiple versions]
+  (GenMSI.py assumes WiX is installed here, unless WIX env var is set)

 --------------------

 Doxygen: http://www.stack.nl/~dimitri/doxygen
 Used to create source code documentation.
-AgilityBook.dox uses v1.8.7.
+AgilityBook.dox uses v1.8.8.
 [Install to default location]

 --------------------